 Calming Sensory Bedrooms: A Key to Good Night Sleep

 For kids under the spectrum, a calming sensory bedroom is their haven to create a relaxing environment.
-Thus, special care has to be put into decorating the room for autistic children to simmer down from the outside world.
+Thus, special care has to be put into decorating the room to simmer down from the outside world.
 There are no strict guidelines on how to set up the room.
 For the reason that one size doesn't fit all for people with autism.

 Here are some tips in decorating a calming sensory bedroom for a good night sleep: